cpwr-devops/DevOps-Examples/docs/pipelines/Mainframe-CI-Example-pipeline.md

     </tr>
 </table>

-The second set of parameters is installation specific and reference tokens and other IDs that have been defined during the configuration phase
+The second set of parameters is installation specific and reference tokens and other IDs that have been defined during the configuration phase.
+To determine the approriate values to use refer to the description of class [`PipelineConfig`](../helper_classes/PipelineConfig.html).
 <table>
     <tr>
         <th>Name</th>